 So you've just got your Nintendo Switch, and you're eagerly awaiting to rip open the box, plug the system in, and start playing your first game; sounds like a great plan, right?

-Don't forget, you'll have set up your Nintendo Switch before you can start playing it.
-Don't worry, it doesn't take too long, and I'm here to guide you through the process so you can play your new Switch games as soon as possible!
+Don't forget; you'll have to set up your Nintendo Switch before you can start playing it.
+Don't worry, it doesn't take too long, and I'm here to guide you through the process so you can play the best Nintendo Switch games as soon as possible!